Management

 Configuration:

-- Clone Target - Duplicate target configuration for quick setup
+Clone target - Duplicate target configuration for quick setup

 Deletion:

-- Delete Target - Remove target from platform
+Delete target - Remove target from platform

 The target creation process uses a multi-step wizard with target-specific configuration.